 While procurement and finance sit within the same company, often they do not share the same business priorities and objectives.
 A common mistake when beginning a digital transformation project is not establishing clear ownership of the project.
 While both roles are certainly involved and the input from all relevant stakeholders needs to be considered, if they both own it, neither of them owns it.

 In a P2P transformation project, there are two P’s – procure and pay.
-While P2P includes a string of processes that reaches across many different parts of the organisation, a phased approach focusing on either the purchasing initiatives or the payment initiatives will help define whether the project is driven from a procurement perspective or a finance perspective.
+While P2P includes a string of processes that reaches across many different parts of the organization, a phased approach focusing on either the purchasing initiatives or the payment initiatives will help define whether the project is driven from a procurement perspective or a finance perspective.
 If both are driving the project, it can create tension and slow down the decision-making, which could ultimately result in loose ends, problems with new process compliance, and the emergence of maverick processes.

 The different viewpoints of procurement and finance should be embraced and fully integrated into the evaluation process, but there should be clear ownership and established “checkpoints” along the way.

 One of the biggest advantages of digitized procure-to-pay solutions is the visibility and ease of communication between your organization and your suppliers – capturing all the data and processes, means that you are all on the same page.
 However, not all suppliers may be as enthusiastic to embrace a digitized P2P solution, especially if they’ve experienced integration issues or a lack of training/support with other buyers that they work with.